-Provisions for minimum lot sizes for different housing types are proposed to be added to Clauses 4.1A and 4.1B of The Hills LEP.
+Provisions for minimum lot sizes are proposed to be added to Section 4.1A of The Hills LEP.

-For residential flat apartments in the areas changing, a minimum lot size of 1,500m2 is proposed.
+For residential flat apartments, a minimum lot size of 1,500m2 is proposed.
 This is considered to be sufficient to provide for the smaller apartment buildings in the precinct.
 Larger developments would by default need larger sites to also meet relevant controls for setback, landscaping and building separation requirements as recommended in The Hills Development Control Plan 2012 (refer to Appendix D).